Peter Meijer: Tenure

 Meijer accepted the 2020 presidential election results, announcing publicly that he accepted the outcome and recognized Joe Biden as president-elect.
-After experiencing the 2021 United States Capitol attack, he called on Republicans to take responsibility for their "lies" about election fraud.
+After experiencing the 2021 United States Capitol attack, he called on Republicans to take responsibility for their lies about election fraud.
 On January 13, 2021, he voted to impeach Donald Trump alongside nine other Republicans.
 The next day, Meijer stated in an interview with MSNBC that he had purchased body armor and made changes to his daily schedule due to threats against his life in reaction to his vote for impeachment.
 On January 20, 2021, the day of Biden's inauguration, Meijer was one of 17 newly elected House Republicans to sign a letter congratulating him and expressing hope of working across the partisan divide.

 On May 23, 2021, Meijer condemned Representative Marjorie Taylor Greene's comparison between having to wear face masks in the House and the Holocaust.
 He was the first Republican to condemn Greene's remarks and said that "such comparisons demean the Holocaust and contaminate American political speech."

 On August 24, 2021, Meijer and Representative Seth Moulton flew unannounced into Hamid Karzai International Airport during the 2021 Taliban offensive amid the evacuation of Americans and allies.
-The Defense Department and House Speaker Nancy Pelosi were not given advance notice.
+The Defense Department and then-House Speaker Nancy Pelosi were not given advance notice of their intent.
 The next day, Pelosi sent a letter to all House members saying that "the Departments of Defense and State have requested that Members not travel to Afghanistan and the region during this time of danger" because such travel "would unnecessarily divert needed resources" from the evacuation efforts.

 Voting record

 During the presidency of Joe Biden, Meijer had voted in line with the president's stated position 36% of the time.

 On May 19, 2021, Meijer became one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the 2021 United States Capitol attack.

-On October 21, 2021, Meijer was one of nine House Republicans to vote to hold Steve Bannon in contempt of Congress.
+On October 21, 2021, Meijer was one of nine House Republicans to vote to hold Steve Bannon in contempt of Congress for defying the subpoena he received issued by the House Select Committee investigating the January 6, 2021, insurrection.